ipsy-md/docs/docs/cluster/cecile/software.md

 There are **two kinds of stacks** available:

 1. **Current stack:** A stack that is kept stable throughout one semester.
-Each semester a new stable stack is created from scratch, while the old `current stacks` are still available and can be used by specifying the date in the following way: `current_<date>`.
+Each semester a new stable stack is created from scratch, however the old `current stacks` are still available.
 2. **Experimental stack**: A flexible stack that is going to be frequently updated also upon user's request.

 !!!
 Danger "Multiple software versions in Experimental stack"